Revealed preference with optimal transport: money pumps, bounded rationality, and preference recovery: The Money Pump

+and $U(\bs{x}^t)$ is finite for all $t$.
 An additive rationalization requires that the consumer's choices yield a higher additive (across-period) utility than any other affordable sequence of bundles $(\tmbx^1, \tmbx^2, \ldots, \tmbx^T)$.
 Note that if $U$ additively rationalizes the data then, for each $t$, the choice $\mbx^t$ must yield more utility than any other bundle which costs less (i.e.\ any bundle $\mbx$ satisfying $\mbp^t \cdot \mbx^t \geq \mbp^t \cdot \mbx$).
 Thus, if $U$ additively rationalizes the data then $U$ rationalizes the data as well.
-Recall, however, the second example in the Introduction which shows that the converse does not hold.
-The dataset $D$ is \emph{quasilinear rationalized} by a utility function $U: \mathbb{R}_+^L \rightarrow \mathbb{R}$ if, for all $t$,
+Clearly, the converse need not hold.
+The dataset $D$ is \emph{quasilinear rationalized} by a utility function $U: X \rightarrow \ereal$ if, for all $t$,

+and $U(\bs{x}^t)$ is finite for all $t$.
 A quasilinear utility maximizer seeks to maximize utility net of expenditure.
-Note that in the case of quasilinear rationalization, the consumer is not constrained by a budget set, but expenditure leads to dis-utilty and has the effect of restraining purchases.
+Note that in the case of a quasilinear rationalization, the consumer is not constrained by a budget set, but expenditure leads to dis-utilty and has the effect of restraining purchases.